beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

    registration, delivery, and snapshotting.
 The service supports multiple VM image formats including Raw.
 AMI, VHD, VDI (VirtualBox, qcow2, VMDK, and OVF.

-The OpenStack software is architectured with the aim of providing decoupling between the services constituting the system.
+The OpenStack software is architectured with an aim of providing decoupling between the services constituting the system.
 The services interact with each other through the public API they provide and using Keystone as a registry for obtaining the information about endpoints of the other services.
 The OpenStack Compute service, also referred to as Nova, is on a shared-nothing